 Our entire leadership team, as well as all Perlo project managers, project engineers, and superintendents are required to enroll in the OSHA 30 training program.
 All team members study a comprehensive safety manual that clearly outlines how we operate within safety guidelines and then sign a safety policy.

-At Perlo, we’ve created a safety team that’s led by a full-time safety manager.
-Consisting of both field and office staff, this team regularly visits all job sites to assess dangers and to provide ongoing education for superintendents and other site managers.
-We’ve enacted ongoing “Toolbox Talks” that keep all superintendents apprised of OSHA regulations and guidelines, as well as first aid practices such as CPR and AED.
+At Perlo, our safety team regularly visits all job sites to assess dangers and to provide ongoing education for superintendents and other site managers.
+Ongoing “Toolbox Talks” keep all superintendents apprised of OSHA regulations and guidelines, as well as first aid practices such as CPR and AED.
 The goal of our visits is to “start the conversation” so that all workers can learn more about how to make safety a regular part of how they do work.